gogoprog/slides/blendtree/slides.md

  * Asks his root node to update/blend
  * Nodes can have children nodes
  * Updated each frame : advances cursors
- * Blend called only on GetPose on model : when in visible set.
+ * Blend called only in GetSkeletonPose on model.
+ * GetSkeletonPose is called only when evaluating shader constant -> when visible.

 ---
 # Animated Blend Tree - Nodes
-## ANIMATED_BLEND_SWITCH

 ---
 # Animated Blend Tree - Nodes
 ## ANIMATED_BLEND_LEAF_ANIMATION

  * Has a ANIMATED_ANIMATION
+ * Update will advance its cursor
  * Blend will sample its animation
  * So no children